course-dprep/directional-experience-on-rating/README.md

 1. Fork this repository on GitHub.
 2. Open your command-line interface (e.g., Git Bash, Terminal, or Git GUI).
-3. Clone the repository to your local machine by running: git clone <repository_URL>
+3. Clone the repository to your local machine by running:

+git clone <repository_URL>

+4. Run the install.packages.R to make sure all packages are installed correclty
-4. Navigate into the project directory and execute: make
+5. Navigate into the project directory and execute:

+make

 This command will run the entire workflow automatically.
-5. Clean the directory (remove generated data/output files) by running: make clean

 ## Processing missing values